Ryu204/stay3/readme.md

 * Never add or destroy component in signal handler of that component.
 * Components destruction order of a destroyed entity is not deterministic so you shouldn't perform arbitrary registry manipulation in the handler.

-11. Please don't destroy entity via `ecs_registry::destroy`, use `entities_holder::destroy` instead.
-The former does not allow disconnecting entity from its node.

-12. There is currently a primitive way to specify a dependency relationship between components.
+11. There is currently a primitive way to specify a dependency relationship between components.
 Definition:

 Component `deps` is considered a dependency of component `base` in the registry if:
 > For every entity `e` with `base`, it has a `deps`.